eloquent/phony/doc/index.md

 // $closure is exported as 'Closure#0{}[example.php:123]'
 ```

 Only the basename of the path is included, for brevity.
-Also note that the class
-name will always be exported as `Closure`, even for runtimes such as [HHVM] that
-use different class names for closures.

 ##### Exporting exceptions